Update Oct. 27, 2019: The Unity landscape has changed since the initial post. I’ve revised a lot of the original post to reflect this.

 Turns out, I was very naive.
 It’s hard and very time consuming.
 I apologize to all the devs I’ve silently complained about.
 It’s not impossible of course, but it requires developing your entire game around the concept.
 I’ve probably spent more time trying to make my game moddable than developing the gameplay.
 It literally would be SO MUCH EASIER to not make a moddable game, especially in the Unity engine which is designed to make heavy use of the inspector.
 But in designing around the idea of mods, I’ve learned quite a lot about development and the Unity engine.

 To make the data part of a game moddable, you have to expose the data to the users.
 If they make changes to the data, you have to be able to load those changes into the game at runtime.
 There are many ways of doing this.
 You could use .ini or .txt files, and use some kind of parser to read in the data at runtime.
 You can also use formats like XML or JSON to do the same.
 There are still yet other ways, like using a database such as SQLite or even Google Sheets, and using a 3rd party or proprietary system to convert the database to usable data for your game.
 Essentially, whatever you choose should be easily creatable and editable.
+There are many assets on the Unity Asset Store which handle the loading of each of the above-mentioned file formats.

 - It has a concise, simple, human readable format that should prove easy for users to modify, especially if it’s output in pretty format.